breastfeeding-scot/art/content/_index.md

 ---
 # Join us to celebrate the publication of the 9th edition of the Art of Breastfeeding!

-La Leche League in Scotland have planned three **free** events to celebrate the update to La Leche League International’s bestseller about all things breastfeeding.
+La Leche League in Scotland have planned three **free** events to celebrate the newest release of La Leche League International’s bestseller, The Art of Breastfeeding.

 The book has been updated by a team of four writers, including Jayne Joyce from LLLGB.
 Jayne will be at each of our events to discuss the book and its content with a local panelist.